 Heroin And Fentanyl Addiction And Abuse

-Heroin and fentanyl are both powerful opioid drugs that are extremely addictive and dangerous.
-Heroin is made from morphine, which is made from the resin of poppy plants.
-It is refined from morphine to become the addictive drug that can be injected, smoked, sniffed, or snorted.
-Sometimes, fentanyl is added to heroin to increase potency, which is dangerous for the user because of fentanyl’s strength.
-The synthetic opioid fentanyl is intended to treat severe pain, such as after a surgery, but it is also abused and has become responsible for many overdoses.
-Heroin and fentanyl are drugs that can derail someone’s life, and even claim it.
+Heroin and Fentanyl are both powerful Opioid drugs that are extremely addictive and dangerous.
+Heroin is made from Morphine, which is made from the resin of poppy plants.
+It is refined from Morphine to become the addictive drug that can be injected, smoked, sniffed, or snorted.
+Sometimes Fentanyl is added to Heroin to increase potency, which is dangerous for the user because of Fentanyl strength.
+The Synthetic Opioid Fentanyl is intended to treat severe pain, like the kind after surgery, but it is also abused and has become responsible for many overdoses.
+Heroin and Fentanyl are drugs that can derail someone’s life; they can even claim it.

-Heroin was manufactured in 1898 by the Bayer pharmaceutical company as a treatment for morphine addiction and tuberculosis.
-The intention of heroin was to be a non-addictive substitute, but it ended up being more addictive than morphine.
-Throughout the 1900s, heroin addiction became a growing issue in the United States.
-Today, heroin is a Schedule I drug, meaning it has no currently accepted medical use and a high potential for abuse.
-Its appearance varies, but it is usually seen as a white or brown powder, or as a black sticky substance called black tar heroin.
+Heroin was manufactured in 1898 by the Bayer pharmaceutical company as a treatment for Morphine addiction and tuberculosis.
+The intention of Heroin was to be a non-addictive substitute, but it ended up being more addictive than Morphine.
+Throughout the 1900s, Heroin addiction became a growing issue in the United States.
+Today, Heroin is a Schedule I drug; according to the federal government, it has no currently accepted medical use and a high potential for abuse.
+Its appearance varies, but it is usually seen as a white or brown powder or as a black and sticky substance called Black Tar Heroin.

-When consumed, users start to feel the effects of heroin very quickly.
-Injecting the drug into the blood stream allows the user to feel the effects almost immediately, but this method of use presents unique dangers.
-Many people start by injecting into their forearms, but as veins become damaged or collapsed, or inflammation, infection, bruising, or lesions occur, they will have to start finding other places on the body to inject the drug.
+When consumed, users start to feel the effects of Heroin very quickly.
+Injecting the drug into the bloodstream allows the user to feel the effects almost immediately, but this method of use presents unique dangers.
+Many people start by injecting into their forearms, but as veins become damaged or collapsed (or inflammation, infection, bruising, or lesions occur) users will have to start finding other places on the body to inject the drug.
 Other common areas used are the neck, hands, feet, face, and groin.
-Injecting drugs, especially black tar heroin, puts users at risk for wound botulism.
-Wound botulism occurs when the germ Clostridium botulinum gets into a wound and creates a toxin that causes muscle weakness, breathing difficulties, paralysis, and sometimes death.
-It is often seen in people who practice injecting drugs under the skin or into muscles.
+Injecting drugs, especially Black Tar Heroin, puts users at risk for wound botulism.
+Wound botulism occurs when the germ Clostridium Botulinum gets into a wound and creates a toxin that causes muscle weakness, breathing difficulties, paralysis, and sometimes death.
+It is often seen in people who practice injecting drugs under the skin or into the muscles.

 Fentanyl is classified as a Schedule II drug, “with a high potential for abuse, with use potentially leading to severe psychological or physical dependence.”
-Although considered dangerous, fentanyl is approved by the Food and Drug Administration (FDA) for use as an anesthetic and analgesic (pain relief).
+Although considered dangerous, Fentanyl is approved by the Food and Drug Administration (FDA) for use as an anesthetic and analgesic.
 Illegal distribution of the drug comes from both clandestine laboratories and theft from prescriptions.
 Fentanyl appears in many forms, including lozenges, tablets, nasal sprays, injectable formulations, and a powder.
-When abused, fentanyl is taken orally, smoked, snorted, and injected.
+When abused, Fentanyl is taken orally, smoked, snorted, and injected.

 Heroin And Fentanyl Distribution

-Mixing fentanyl into heroin puts users at a greater risk of overdose and death, especially when they are unaware that their heroin contains fentanyl.
-The largest heroin markets in the United States are white powder markets in major Eastern cities.
-Smaller markets exist in Western cities, and these are mostly brown powder and black tar heroin markets.
-The white powder heroin markets are also the largest fentanyl markets, as fentanyl is both mixed into heroin and sold as a stand-alone product.
-The presence of fentanyl in these markets has resulted in a higher number of overdose deaths.
-The state of Delaware is an example of this, where fentanyl was present in 72% of toxicology results for those who had overdosed in 2018.
+Mixing Fentanyl into Heroin puts users at a greater risk of overdose and death, especially when they are unaware that their Heroin contains Fentanyl.
+The largest Heroin markets in the United States are white powder markets in major Eastern cities.
+Smaller markets exist in Western cities, and many of them are Black Tar Heroin markets.
+The white powder Heroin markets are also the largest Fentanyl markets, as Fentanyl is both mixed into Heroin and sold as a stand-alone product.
+The presence of Fentanyl in these markets has resulted in a higher number of overdose deaths.
+The state of Delaware is an example of this, where Fentanyl was present in 72% of toxicology results for those who had overdosed in 2018.
 Fentanyl use and distribution is still increasing across the country, taking lives as it spreads.

 The Crisis Of Heroin And Fentanyl